-Steve Donahue was introduced as the John R. Rockwell Head Coach of Men’s Basketball on March 17, 2015 and is in his second season as the 20th head coach in program history.
+Steve Donahue was introduced as the John R. Rockwell Head Coach of Men’s Basketball on March 17, 2015 and has completed four seasons as the 20th head coach in program history.

 Donahue’s hiring marked a return to Penn for the Delaware County native; he was an assistant coach for the Quakers under Fran Dunphy from 1990-91 until 1999-2000.
 During that 10-year span, Penn won six Ivy League titles including four separate undefeated conference campaigns, compiling a 182-91 overall record that included a 114-26 mark in Ivy play.Read more »

-Nat Graham was hired in May 2014, and is in his third season as an assistant coach on Penn's staff including his second reunited with the Quakers' current head coach, Steve Donahue.
+Nat Graham was hired in May 2014, and has been at Penn five seasons as an assistant coach including the last four reunited with the Quakers' current head coach, Steve Donahue.
 In September 2018, Graham was promoted to Associate Head Coach.

 Graham returned to his alma mater after spending four seasons at Boston College under Coach Donahue, three of those as associate head coach.
 He joined the Eagles for the 2010-11 season after serving the previous five seasons as an assistant coach under Donahue at Cornell.

 Graham helped guide the Big Red to 111 victories and three Ivy League titles in his five years.
 In 2009-10, Cornell finished with a 29-5 mark and advanced to the Sweet 16 of the NCAA Tournament.
 The Big Red established school records for wins, points (2,545), three-pointers (326), and blocked shots (127).
 The season marked the program’s third straight 20-win campaign.Read more »

 Trey Montgomery was hired in August 2018 and enters his first season as an assistant coach with the University of Pennsylvania men's basketball staff.